mshagirov/pythonlab/_01-introduction/03_strings.md

 print(r'\t is a tab and \n is a new line sequences')
 </script></pre></div>

-Run the above print commands with and without `r` prefix to see the differences between raw and regular Python strings.
-Raw strings produce regular strings but without a need to use the backwards slash `\` (escape) when defining a string.
+- Raw strings produce regular strings but without a need to use the backwards slash `\` (escape) when defining a string
+- Run the print commands with and without
+`r` prefix to see the differences between raw and regular Python strings.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>